On the Convergence of the Elastic Flow in the Hyperbolic Plane: Introduction

+where $S(\gamma)$ denotes the toroidal surface that arises from revolving $\gamma$ {about} the $x$-axis, see \cite{LangerSinger2} or \cite[Theorem 4.1]{DS18}.
+Moreover, {free elastica} in hyperbolic space define Willmore surfaces of revolution which were extensively investigated for instance in \cite{LiYau,MR2480063,MR2729304,Eichmann,2017arXiv170502177M}.
 In \cite{LangerSinger2} the relation between the Willmore energy and the elastic energy was used to show that the global minimum of the Willmore energy of all surfaces of revolution is attained at the {stereographic projection of the} Clifford torus.
 This torus can be obtained by the revolution of (any rescaled and translated version of){ } around the $x$-axis.
 This is the reason we call the curve in \eqref{eq:CliffordElastica} \textit{Clifford elastica} in the following.
-Note that it is the global minimum of the elastic energy of closed curves in the hyperbolic plane. { }
+Note that it is the global minimum of the elastic energy of closed curves in the hyperbolic plane.
+Consequences of the results of this paper for the Willmore flow of tori in Euclidean three-space will be the content of {future research}. { }

 The aforementioned articles together with \cite{LangerSinger,EichmannPhD} lay the methodological groundwork for our approach.
-We however work with the unpenalized flow directly, examining evolution and asymptotic behavior of the length.
+We however work directly with the unpenalized flow, examining evolution and asymptotic behavior of the length.
 A large part of this examination will be an explicit parametrization and a close examination of constrained elastic curves in the hyperbolic plane.
-Previously found parametrizations, for instance in \cite{LangerSinger,Heller,2017arXiv170502177M}, either apply only for free elastica or are too general for our close examination.
+Previously found parametrizations, for instance in \cite{LangerSinger,Heller,2017arXiv170502177M}, either apply only for free elastica or are too general for our purposes.